 User-agent: Googlebot Disallow: / User-agent: Googlebot-News Disallow:

-When parsing a robots.txt file, Google obeys the most specific directive.
+When parsing a robots.txt file, Google obeys the most specific rule.
 The first two lines tell us that Googlebot (the user agent for Google's web index) is blocked from crawling any pages from the site.
-The next directive, which applies to the more specific user agent for Google News, overrides the blocking of Googlebot and gives permission for Google News to crawl pages from the website.
+The next rule, which applies to the more specific user agent for Google News, overrides the blocking of Googlebot and gives permission for Google News to crawl pages from the website.

 Block different sets of pages from Google web search and Google News: